 On 1 October 2014, a special members meeting of DUFAS took place.
-During this meeting, in cooperation with its members, the text of the DUFAS Code on asset management (hereinafter 'The Code ') was approved.
+During this meeting, in cooperation with its members, the text of the DUFAS Code on asset management (hereinafter ' The Code ') was approved.
 This Code provides an answer to the question of what investors may expect from their investment manager.
 The Code consists of ten general principles, with a detailed explanation being provided for each principle.

-The website of the Manager, www.nnip.nl, explains how the principles of the Code have been applied in 2017.
+The website of the Manager, www.nnip.nl, explains how the principles of the Code have been applied in 2016.

-3.12 Custodian of the Fund
+Custodian of the Fund

-The assets of the Fund are in custody at The Bank of New York Mellon SA/NV, Amsterdam branch, who is appointed as custodian of the Fund (the "custodian").
+The assets of the Fund are in custody at The Bank of New York Mellon SA/NV, Amsterdam branch, as the custodian of the Fund (the "custodian").
 The capital position of the custodian amounts to at least EUR 730,000.